itisem/tz-finder/README.md

 tz-finder uses data from Evan Siroky's [Timezone Boundary Builder](https://github.com/evansiroky/timezone-boundary-builder) project.
 In particular, this library uses the version with all timezones, including ocean borders.
 This data is then compressed to an accuracy of [zoom level](https://wiki.openstreetmap.org/wiki/Zoom_levels) 9, which corresponds to an accuracy no worse than 300 metres.

-By default, the current version of library ships with the **2023d** dataset which was updated on 29 December, 2023.
+By default, the current version of library ships with the **2023d** dataset which was updated on 29 December 2023.
 If this data is too old, or you want to tinker with the settings, see below for how to regenerate the datasets.

 ### Accuracy